Production of Jurassic World: Trevorrow and Connolly

 After the film was delayed in May 2013, Trevorrow and Connolly continued rewriting the script and worked with Spielberg to perfect it.
-Throughout the writing period, Trevorrow, Connolly and Spielberg discussed in meetings the film's story.
+Throughout the writing period, Trevorrow, Connolly and Spielberg met to discuss the film's story.
 David Koepp also met with Trevorrow and Connolly to advise them on the script.
-Koepp wrote the first two films in the series; he declined an offer to write the fourth film because he felt he had nothing left to contribute to the series.
+Koepp wrote the first two films, but declined an offer to write the fourth because he felt he had nothing left to contribute to the series.
 Trevorrow said perfecting the script was the hardest part because Jurassic Park films "don't fit into a specific genre.
 They're sci-fi adventures that also have to be funny, emotional and scary as hell.
 That takes a lot of construction, but it can't feel designed".

-To write the film's story, Trevorrow and Connolly discussed major news events that occurred in the past twenty years.
+To write the story, Trevorrow and Connolly discussed major news events that occurred in the past twenty years.
 Trevorrow said two main ideas emerged; the ill-advised pursuit of money leading to environmental disaster and the ubiquity of technology leading to ignorance and the taking for granted of scientific wonders.
 According to Trevorrow, "[w]e take so much for granted … we imagined a teenager texting his girlfriend with his back to a T-Rex behind protective glass.
 For us, that image captured the way much of the audience feels about the movies themselves.
 'We've seen CG dinosaurs.
 What else you got?' " The film features a large amount of product placement, including Samsung and Mercedes-Benz.
 Trevorrow said this was inspired by a quotation from Ian Malcolm in the first film: "You stood on the shoulders of geniuses to accomplish something as fast as you could, and before you even knew what you had, you patented it, and packaged it, and slapped it on a plastic lunchbox, and now you wanna sell it".
 Trevorrow also viewed Jurassic World as a story about film sequels, explaining: "Why would you make another sequel to one of these movies?
 It's a horrible mistake.
 Well, because there's a lot of money on the table.
 Why would you rebuild a park?
 We re-make our mistakes because somebody somewhere is going to make a lot of money".
 Trevorrow believed that Crichton would have appreciated the film's thematic perspective on corporations.